-1. The Chair will read the case number and name of the Alleged Violator of the case and ask if the Respondent or a representative of the Respondent is present and wishes to contest the charges, to testify or to call witnesses.
-If so, the Board will proceed to hear that case after swearing in all anticipated witnesses.
+The Chair will read the case number and name of the Respondent and ask if the Respondent or a representative of the Respondent is present and wishes to contest the charges, to testify or to call witnesses.
+If so, the CEB will proceed to hear that case after swearing in all anticipated witnesses.
 Alternatively, instead of en masse swearing in, particularly but not exclusively in case of CMT participation, individual witnesses may be sworn or affirm to tell the truth one by one as they come up to testify.